 At Corpus Christi we believe that music is a powerful and unique way for children to express themselves.
 It helps mould both culture past and present and allows children to be part of that.
 Music gives children the opportunity to listen, learn and create.
-Through our curriculum we encourage every single one of our children to become a musician themselves through composing and performing a wide of genres both vocally and using instruments (djembes, recorders, ukulele and glockenspiel to name a few).
-At Corpus Christi, we support the children to be able to self and peer assess performances during lessons which are supported by the scheme Charanga.
-Charanga is an excellent resource which allows the children to appreciate music from a range of genres from a variety of periods of time.
+Through our curriculum we encourage every single one of our children to become a musician themselves through composing and performing a wide of genres both vocally and using instruments (djembes, recorders, ukulele, and glockenspiel to name a few).
+At Corpus Christi, we support the children to be able to self and peer assess performances during lessons which are delivered by expert music teachers.

 We aim to deliver engaging and exciting music lessons here at Corpus Christi.
-Throughout Foundation Stage and Key Stage One we employ the services of a peripatetic music teacher which allows our children to make rapid progress in music from a very early age.
+Throughout school we employ the services of specialist music teachers which allows our children to make rapid progress in music from a very early age.
 The pupils also have the opportunity to join a range of music extracurricular clubs.

 Across school, we provide a range of exciting music opportunities.
 In Years 3 and 4 the children have the opportunity to learn how to play djembe drums which is delivered by two peripatetic teachers.
 In Year 3, 4 and 2 we have a specialist choral teacher and a specialist music teacher delivers curriculum music to all other year groups.